February 11: Check in with clinical coordinator.

 September 20: After discussing some options over the last few weeks, we decided to reschedule our plans for an IVF cycle in January 2018.
 Ashley is planning to start taking a supplement to support egg health with hopes of a better result this time around.

-July 2017: Canceled plans for an IVF cycle.
+July 2017: Canceled plans for an IVF cycle and will attempt to reschedule for the fall/early winter of 2017.

-July 2016: Canceled plans for an IVF cycle.
+July 2016: Canceled plans for an IVF cycle and planning to reschedule for Summer 2017.

 *Started making plans and working things out for our second journey since November 2015.